 Have you been tasked with getting off Domino or decreasing investment into Domino applications?
 Join the panagenda team as they walk through common business cases – environment consolidation, quick wins and migration – while eliminating up to 90% of scope/cost/time.
 Find out how your very own data gets turned into easy-to-understand dashboards that show current application usage, business value and transformation roadblocks so you can decide on what should be archived, migrated, rewritten or modernized.
 Get introduced to the next generation of Domino Application Analytics – iDNA for Applications and get tips and tricks from experts with decades of experience making Domino application environments more cost efficient.
 Learn about the new our new OfficeExpert solution and what you need to do to get ready for Notes 11!

-Join this session and learn how you can take the WORST Notes client deployments (simulated multi-user, copied data directories, outdated templates, misconfigured workspace folders, dramatically grown data directories, very slow clients, clients with crashes, etc.) and clean it, upgrade it and deliver it WITHOUT DISRUPTION!
+Join “SUPERCHARGED HCL Notes V11 Upgrades: Turning the WORST Notes deployments into the BEST” and learn how you can take the WORST Notes client deployments (simulated multi-user, copied data directories, outdated templates, misconfigured workspace folders, dramatically grown data directories, very slow clients, clients with crashes, etc.) and clean it, upgrade it and deliver it WITHOUT DISRUPTION!
 No matter how much you try, you will always find Notes clients out there that do not behave or participate!
 Gain access to the best and latest Notes client management knowledge, combined with more than 15 years of experience with Notes client upgrades to get the fastest and most stable IBM Notes V11 Client ever.

 panagenda reached out to 750+ professionals to share their company’s Domino application strategy.
 Join this session to find out what was most important to your peers and what challenges they had to overcome to make their project a success.
 Franz Walder presents the exciting results of the survey and explains what role analytics can play when tackling these challenges.